ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-16-2.png)<!-- -->

-We can add our zones to the plot
+We can add our zones to the plot:

 ```r